 Who benefits?
 Public versus private

-A further issue arising out of the Captain Tom enquiries relate to unauthorised personal benefits received by the charity’s trustees and/or connected persons.
-Charity law stipulates that charities must predominantly provide a public benefit and that any private benefit flowing from the charity’s activities must be merely incidental; moreover, trustees must be able to explain how any private benefit is incidental to the charity’s purpose.
+A further issue arising out of the Captain Tom inquiry relates to unauthorised personal benefits received by charity trustees and/or connected persons.
+Charity law stipulates that charities must predominantly provide a public benefit and that any private benefit flowing from the charity’s activities must be merely incidental.
+Charity trustees must be able to explain how any private benefit is incidental to the charity’s purpose.

 Public confidence and trust

 Excess publicity generated by this inquiry into the Captain Tom Foundation risks more than reputational damage to the Foundation and its associated persons; it can impact gravely on the wider public perception of charities in the longer term.
-It is a fundamental component of charity law that charities must uphold public trust and confidence in donating to charities.
-The public expect that when donating to charities the majority of funds should be spend on beneficiaries.
-Any high-profile scandal relating to charity mismanagement will negatively impact public perception of charities.
+The Charity Commission has an important role in upholding public trust and confidence in charities.
+The Charity Commission takes seriously any high-profile scandal relating to charity mismanagement, which risks negatively impacting public trust and confidence in charities.

-This type of scandal overshadows the charitable work being carried out and causes reputational damage.
-The public have a right to transparency when donating to charitable causes, any vague accounting can cause mistrust.
-It is essential for a charity to maintain trustworthiness, competency, and to uphold charitable values in order to operate effectively.
+This type of scandal overshadows the charitable work being carried out and usually causes reputational damage.
+The public have a right to transparency when donating to charitable causes and it is essential for a charity to maintain trustworthiness, competency, and to uphold charitable values in order to operate effectively.

 The Fundraising Regulator and the Charity Commission worked alongside The Captain Tom Foundation to develop its governance and fundraising, highlighting the importance of public confidence in charities scrutinised by the public.
 A spokesperson for the Fundraising Regulator stated: